 There are many good places to get parts for your Mopars, other than your dealer—which likely rakes in as much profit from parts as they can, from a largely captive audience.
 This is a list we’ve assembled which includes discount dealer parts, the aftermarket, and even used parts from wrecking yards.
-We try to keep it up to date, but keep in mind we are not endorsing any of these links or dealers or stores.
+We try to keep it up to date, but keep in mind we are not endorsing any of these links or dealers or stores, nor do we get profit from them.
 We come to list Caesar, not endorse him.

 Dealers: authorized Mopar parts, at a discount

 Few Mopar dealers consider parts sales to be a primary business, so they tend to have poorly designed, slow, and confusing web sites, with high restock fees and high shipping rates.
 Many parts can’t be returned at all.
 Pricing is usually 20% below list but can vary rather dramatically.
 Sometimes the same dealers sell the same part on ebay or Wal-Mart.com with free shipping and lower prices.

 We R Mopar: Cheaper than usual shipping, 20% restock fee.

 Mopar Parts Giant: claims up to 40% off but I haven’t seen that item yet.
 Customer pays shipping on returns if they are non-defective items; they "work with you" on defective items.
 The 20% restock fee may be waived in some cases.